viamrobotics/docs/docs/modular-resources/create/_index.md

 This interface defines how your model's server will respond to API requests.

-To ensure the client interface you create returns the expected results, use the appropriate client interface defined as `components/<resource-name>/client.go` or `services/<resource-name>/client.go` on [Viam's GitHub](https://github.com/viamrobotics/rdk/blob/main/) as a reference.
+To ensure the client interface you create returns the expected results, use the appropriate client interface defined in `components/<resource-name>/client.go` or `services/<resource-name>/client.go` on [Viam's GitHub](https://github.com/viamrobotics/rdk/blob/main/) as a reference.

-- For example, the base client is defined in [<file>rdk/components/base/client.go</file>](https://github.com/viamrobotics/rdk/blob/main/components/base/client.go).
+- For example, the `base` component client is defined in [<file>rdk/components/base/client.go</file>](https://github.com/viamrobotics/rdk/blob/main/components/base/client.go).
   See [Valid APIs to implement in your model](/modular-resources/key-concepts/#valid-apis-to-implement-in-your-model) for more information.

   {{% /tab %}}